Ard3ny/ard3ny.github.io/_posts/2023-11-17-Matrix-Synapse-chat-server-with-Element.md

 ### Setup VOIP

 By default VOIP on matrix is not a great experience.
-Often it's very laggy and dropping connection.
+Often it's very slow and it's dropping connection.
 The main and simplified reason is that NAT, firewall, and compliance network policies, the process of reaching the other peer becomes complex.

 Default config on your synapse would use the matrix.org turn server.
 Turn is only used for opening the call if a user is behind a NAT or Firewall.
-The call itself is done via web-RTC which is always encrpyted
+The call itself is done via "web-RTC" which is always encrypted.

 #### Why use coturn as a TURN server?
 [InternetSource](https://medium.com/@nerdchacha/what-are-stun-and-turn-servers-and-why-do-we-need-them-in-webrtc-9d5b8f96b338)